Palaquium stellatum

 Palaquium stellatum is a tree in the family Sapotaceae.
-The specific epithet stellatum means "star-like", referring to some of the indumentum hairs.
+The specific epithet stellatum means 'star-like', referring to some of the indumentum hairs.

 Description

 Palaquium stellatum grows up to 40 m tall.
 The bark is brownish.
 Inflorescences bear up to five flowers.
 The fruits are roundish, up to 2.5 cm in diameter.
 The tree's timber is heavy and strong.

 Distribution and habitat

 Palaquium stellatum is native to Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is lowland mixed dipterocarp forests.

+Conservation

+Palaquium stellatum has been assessed as near threatened on the IUCN Red List.
+Its habitat in Sumatra and Borneo is threatened by deforestation for logging and for conversion of land to palm oil plantations.
+It is estimated that the species' habitat has experienced a 20% loss of tree cover in 2000–2017 alone.
+The species is present in the protected areas of Taman Negara in Peninsular Malaysia and Crocker Range National Park in Sabah.

+Uses

+The timber of Palaquium stellatum is locally used in construction.
+The fruits and seeds are edible.
+The latex can be used as gutta-percha.